Isaiah Rider: Off the court

 During his NBA career and in subsequent years, Rider was dogged by a variety of personal problems, including accusations of drug use and assault.
 In 2007, he was sentenced to seven months in jail after pleading guilty to cocaine possession, evading the police, and battery, though he only served about half of that time.
 "It was the ultimate low point of my life [...]
 There were no visitors.
 No one down for me.
 No letters.
 I had fake friends.
 They left me for dead", Rider told Yahoo!
 Sports.
 At the time of his sentencing, Rider's mother was in a coma, which weighed heavily on his mind.

 In 2012, Rider announced he was planning to release a documentary about his life, called My Testimony: Raw and Uncut.
 Rider has also established a charitable organization for children called the Sky Rider Foundation.
 "I just want to help kids.
 With today's economy some parents cannot afford to send their kids to the extracurricular activities.
 It's very costly, there's registration fees, equipment, uniforms and shoe costs.
 If a kid has dreams to be somebody, I want to help", he said in an interview.

+On December 4, 2025, Rider was arrested by Gilbert, Arizona police on suspicion of violating a protective order.
+He was charged with one count of interfering with judicial proceedings.